marijnh/Eloquent-JavaScript/19_paint.md

 _((component))s_, objects that are responsible for a piece of the ((DOM)), and may contain other components inside them.

-The ((state)) of the application consists of the picture, the selected tool, and the selected color.
+The ((state)) of the application consists of the current picture, the selected tool, and the selected color.
 We'll set things up so that the state lives in a single value, and the interface components always base the way they look on the current state.

 To see why this is important, let's consider the alternative—distributing pieces of state throughout the interface.
-Up to a certain point, this is much easier to program.
+Up to a certain point, this is easier to program.
 We can just put in a ((color field)), wire it up to store its value somewhere when it changes, and have all operations that need to know the current color look at that value.